Area School Partnerships & Community Foundation Scholarships

 You study.
 We pay.

-Easton Community Foundation Scholarships are awarded annually in the spring to two graduating students at Northland, Mifflin, Ft Hayes, and Gahanna Lincoln high schools.
-Each of the eight students selected annually receives a $2,500 renewable two-year scholarship.
-Applications are available through the guidance counselors at each school.
-Since 2004, the Foundation has awarded over $300,000 in scholarships to the partner schools, and 84 students have received the renewable scholarship.
+Easton has a close relationship with our local area schools, with continued support and involvement, including the Mifflin Schools, KIPP Journey Academy and Cristo Rey High School, through their student Work Study Program.
+In addition, Easton Community Foundation Scholarships and grants have been awarded to Northland, Mifflin, Ft Hayes, Gahanna Lincoln, Linden, Beechcroft, Brookhaven and East High Schools.
+Today we award annually in the spring two graduating students four of these schools.
+Each of the eight students selected receives a $2,500 renewable two-year scholarship.
+Since 2004, the Foundation has awarded over $300,000 in scholarships to partner schools, and 84 students have received the renewable scholarship.

 Recipients are selected using criteria based on need, educational focus, character and academic potential.
 Applications are administered through each school guidance counselors and the Easton Community Foundation.
 Students interested in applying for the renewable scholarship can begin the process after the New Year.
 Each candidate must complete an application that includes a personal essay, transcript, student aid report and two recommendations.
 Students should contact their school guidance counselors in order to begin the process.